mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 SELECTs, so that subsequent identical SELECTs are served directly by MaxScale, without the queries being routed to any server.

-The cache will be used and populated in the following circumstances:
+By _default_ the cache will be used and populated in the following circumstances:
 * There is _no_ explicit transaction active, that is, _autocommit_ is used,
 * there is an _explicitly_ read-only transaction (that is,`START TRANSACTION READ ONLY`) active, or